Noa299/Debian-Noa/README.md

 # Debian-Noa
-A configuration for my minimal qtile desktop, on a base debian
+A configuration for my minimal qtile desktop, on a Debian base.